 Get The Recipe

-2. Extra Soft Gluten-Free Hamburger Buns (Not Crumbly)
+2. Softest Gluten-Free Hamburger Buns (Not Crumbly)

 a straight on shot of an assembled burger with a knife stabbed into the top.